J. Jayalalithaa: Books

-Short Stories and Columns
+Short stories and columns

 Jayalalithaa also carved many Short stories and Columns in Tamil and English.
 She had written an anonymous critic article in 'Thuglak' magazine which focused on the harassment of a woman under the police custody somewhere in North India.

-In 'Thuglak' magazine, She wrote about Tamil Nadu Politics, National Politics and International Affairs.
+In 'Thuglak' magazine, she wrote about Tamil Nadu Politics, National Politics and International Affairs.
 She also focused on writing about Negligence of Indian doctors, Italian law for pregnant women and The possibility of astrology.
-In 'Bommai' magazine, She also wrote about beauty tips.
+In 'Bommai' magazine, she also wrote about beauty tips.
+In 1981, Jayalalithaa, writing for the weekly Idhayam Pesugirathu, reviewed the Tamil film Aani Ver and critiqued the heroine's decision in the story, which portrayed a lower-caste village girl who becomes a collector but struggles due to her illiterate husband.
+Unable to manage the conflict, the heroine ultimately resigns to become a dutiful wife.

 Other interests

-Countries visited

-Jayalalithaa has travelled to countries such as United States, Singapore, Malaysia, China, Thailand, Japan, Nepal etc.

-Leisure Interests
+Leisure interests

 Jayalalithaa is also interested in reading, classical music, Western music, piano, swimming, cricket, tennis, basketball, chess, athletics and horse-riding.
+She admired actors such as Dustin Hoffman, Robert De Niro, Dilip Kumar and Shammi Kapoor.
+Her favourite singers include LaVern Baker.
 As a school girl, she had a huge crush on former Indian skipper Nari Contractor.
 In an interview with Simi Garewal in the 1990s, Jayalalitha had revealed her fondness for the cricketer and she had followed his game closely during the 1960s.
 In Kumudam Magazine, she had written that she used to watch Test matches.
 When she found difficult in booking last-minute tickets for special enclosure, she decided to become the Member of Tamil Nadu Cricket Association through which she could receive tickets automatically for all Test matches and Ranji Trophy.
 On her request, then famous cricket commentator and the general manager of Das prakash Group of Hotels P. Ananda Rao who had influence on TNCA, represented her case on his board meeting.
 Hence, Jayalalithaa became the first independent and patron women member of Tamil Nadu Cricket Association in the period of 1973–74.